 You must also check that the sender:

-- declares goods correctly if they’re sent from outside the EU
+- declares goods correctly if they’re sent from outside the UK (or from outside the EU for Northern Ireland)

-Your goods may be seized if you don’t follow the rules.
+Your goods may be seized if you do not follow the rules.
 You may also be fined or prosecuted.